yelshall/unix-shell-implementation/README.md

 * Command History

 # How to run
 * You can run it by cloning the repository and running make.
 However, I am still in the process of editing this repository, so it is preferrable to wait before downloading anything right now.
+In order to exit out of the shell, you just type exit.